 A recent survey of more than 2,000 American adults found that only 27% of single people have an emergency fund.
-The study, conducted by TD Ameritrade, found that married couples are doing a little better —39% of them have an emergency fund.
+(The same study found that married couples are doing a little better — an estimated 39% have set aside funds for this.)
 As of today, I’m one of the 73%.
-I’m single, I don’t have an emergency fund, and I know that has to change.
-I don’t expect to be married anytime soon, so I can’t rely on anyone else’s income to help me get on the right track financially.
+I’m single, I don’t have an emergency fund, and I know that I need to change my ways.
+Since I don’t expect to be married anytime soon, I can’t rely on anyone else’s income bailing me out if and when times get tough.

-Now that I’ve started thinking about the importance of building my emergency fund, it weighs on my conscience whenever I spend money on less important things. (“Do I need these shoes?
-Or should I try to save this money instead?”)
-In an effort to lower my stress level, I’ve started looking into what’s involved in setting up an emergency fund.
-Creating one—and regularly contributing to it—is on my list of goals for the upcoming year.
+Now that I’ve started thinking about the importance of building my emergency fund, it weighs on my conscience whenever I spend money on frivolous things.
+In an effort to lower my stress and increase my responsibility, I started looking into what was involved in setting up an emergency fund.
+Creating one—and regularly contributing to it—is on my list of goals for this year.

 I don’t have an emergency fund, and I could end up paying the price—literally.

-Without any financial padding in my account, an emergency situation leaves me struggling to pay my regular bills, I’ll also be racking up late fees.
-If an automatic payment tries to deduct money when my bank balance is too low to cover it, I’ll have to pay for overdrawing my account.
-Maybe I could withdraw money from a retirement account, but if I’m not able to pay it back quickly, I’ll have to pay extra charges for that, too.
+Without any financial padding in my account, an emergency situation could leave me unable to pay my regular bills, and I could be racking up late fees as a result.
+If an automatic payment tries to deduct money when my bank balance is too low, I’ll end up with a charge for overdrafting my account.
+Hypothetically, I could withdraw money from a retirement account, but if I’m not able to pay it back quickly, I’ll have to pay extra charges for that, too.
 If I borrow from a friend or family member and I can’t make payments on time, it could have a negative impact on our relationship.
-In the end, not having an emergency account only seems like the easy way to go.
-If something happens and I need money in a hurry, not having an emergency fund is only going to make a bad situation even worse.
+In the end, not having an emergency account is only okay until it’s not.
+If something unexpected happens and I need money in a hurry, not having an emergency fund is only going to make a bad situation even worse.

 So how do I set up an emergency fund?

-Everything I’ve read online suggests setting up a separate account, instead of trying to build an emergency fund in your usual checking or savings account.
-Having a separate account make it easy to see exactly how much you’ve put aside for emergencies.
-It may also make it a little harder for you to access the money on a whim.
-I have an online bank account that I set up a few years ago and never really used.
-I’ve decided it’s the perfect place for an emergency fund.
-If I need money urgently, I can transfer it back to my regular bank account, but hey, that’s the point of an emergency fund, right?
-In the meantime, it’s kind of out of sight.
+Experts suggest setting up a separate emergency fund account instead of trying to build an emergency fund that lives inside of your usual checking or savings accounts.
+Having a separate account makes it easy to see exactly how much you’ve set aside for emergencies — and it also makes it a little harder for you to access that money on a whim.
+I have an online bank account that I set up a few years ago, but I’ve never really used it — so I decided that it’s the perfect place to start my emergency fund.
+If I need money urgently, I can always transfer it back to my regular bank account, but hey, that’s the point of an emergency fund, right?
+In the meantime, it’s pretty much out of sight, out of mind.

 How much should I be setting aside?

-Most people suggest setting aside enough money to cover three to six months of expenses.
-(This simple online calculator will do the math for you.)
-When I saw how much money the calculator said I should be putting aside, I panicked a little.
-It was a big number—bigger than anything I’ll be able to save in the foreseeable future — but I didn’t let myself get discouraged by that and give up.
-If your financial situation is anything like mine, don’t freak out over the goal amount.
-It’s OK if you can’t immediately put thousands of dollars in a special account.
-Just start putting aside what you can, even if it’s only $50 or $100 a paycheck (or less!).
+The general rule is to set aside enough money to cover three to six months of expenses.
+(This simple online calculator will even do the math for you!)
+When I saw how much money this magic calculator said I should be putting aside, I definitely panicked a little.
+It was a big number; bigger than anything I’ll be able to save in the foreseeable future — but I didn’t let myself get discouraged by that and give up.
+If your financial situation is anything like mine, try not to freak out over the goal amount.
+It’s OK if you can’t immediately transfer thousands of dollars into a special, untouchable bank account!
+Just start putting aside what you can, even if it’s only $50 or $100 a paycheck, or even less.
 When it comes to emergency funds, ANYTHING is better than nothing.

-What if I need that money for a non-emergency thing?
+What if I need that money for a non-emergency?

-This is where self-control is important.
+This is why self-control is important.
 Your emergency fund is for actual emergencies, and you’ll need to be very clear with yourself about what qualifies.
-Don’t treat it like a vacation fund, a new car fund, a Christmas shopping fund, a self-care fund— or anything else.
-Sometimes you might feel like you reeeeeally need a spa day, but having an emergency fund is a kind of self-care, too.
-(And you can always save for the nice-but-not-essential stuff in your regular savings account.)
-Life is full of expenses that matter, but if you pull from your emergency fund for non-emergencies, you could be putting your future self in a tough position.
-Instead of gambling that nothing will ever go seriously wrong in your life, do Future You a favor and put a few bucks aside from every paycheck.
+It’s not a vacation fund, a new car fund, a Christmas shopping fund — or anything else.
+Sometimes you might feel like you reeeeeally need a spa day, but remember — having an emergency fund is the most important act of self-care there is.
+Why not save up for the nice-but-not-essential stuff in a separate “Treat Yo Self” account?

 If putting even a small amount aside for an emergency fund is too much to tackle right now, don’t worry — because you’ve come to the right place!
-Like A Boss Girls offers great advice on how to improve your finances — everything from dating on a budget to finding the right side gig to negotiating for a higher salary.
-Check out the Personal Finance section for more tips!
+Like A Boss Girls has tons of great advice on how to improve your finances — everything from dating on a budget to finding the right side gig to negotiating for a higher salary.
+Head to our Personal Finance section for more tips!